mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 The default is to use SQL variables in all servers.

-When value all is used, queries reading session variables can be routed to any available slave (depending on selection criteria).
-Note, that queries modifying session variables are routed to all backend servers by default, excluding write queries with embedded session variable modifications, such as:
+When value `all` is used, queries reading session variables can be routed to any available slave (depending on selection criteria).
+Queries modifying session variables are routed to all backend servers by default, excluding write queries with embedded session variable modifications, such as:

     INSERT INTO test.t1 VALUES (@myid:=@myid+1)

-In above-mentioned case the user-defined variable would only be updated in the master where query would be routed due to `INSERT` statement.
+In above-mentioned case the user-defined variable would only be updated in the master where the query would be routed to due to the `INSERT` statement.

 **Note:** As of version 2.1 of MaxScale, all of the router options can also be defined as parameters.
 The values defined in _router_options_ will have priority